-- 1. CO-OPS's review and acceptance of all final documentation, as outlined in Section 4.6.1, will be conducted within 20 business days of submission. - 2.
-For hydrographic surveys that required no subordinate installations or updates to the preliminary zoning due to expansion of the project area, for example, Final Tide Notes will be issued to the NOAA Platform and/or HSD Project Manager/COR within 14 days of receipt of the request to Final.Tides@noaa.gov. - 3.
-For in-house hydrographic surveys that required installation of a subordinate installation(s) and/or updates to the preliminary zoning, water level data and water level data products will be accepted and published within 45 days of the final documentation acceptance (as outlined in 1 above).
+- 1. CO-OPS's review and acceptance of all final documentation, as outlined in Section 4.4, will be conducted within 20 business days of submission. - 2.
+For in-house hydrographic surveys that require installation of a subordinate installation(s), water level data and water level data products will be accepted and published within 45 business days of the final documentation acceptance.
 The publishing of water level data and water level products from reconnaissance installations and non-required installations is up to the discretion of CO-OPS' Management.
-The final tide reduction product (either discrete tidal zoning or TCARI grid) will be revised and the final tide note will be delivered to the NOAA Platform and HSD Project Manager within 45 days of either the receipt of the request to Final.Tides@noaa.gov or of the final documentation acceptance (as outlined in 1 above), whichever of the two is the later date. - 4.
-For contracted hydrographic surveys that required installation of a subordinate installation(s) and the tide reduction product was a TCARI grid, water level data and water level data products will be accepted and published within 45 days of the final documentation acceptance (as outlined in 1 above) and notification from the contractor that water level data and water level products are ready to be reviewed within the WALI application.
+The final tide reduction product (either discrete tidal zoning or TCARI grid) will be revised and the final tide note will be delivered to the NOAA Platform and HSD Project Manager within 45 business days of either the receipt of the request to Final.Tides@noaa.gov or of the final documentation acceptance (as outlined in 1 above), whichever of the two is the later date.

+3. For contracted hydrographic surveys that required installation of a subordinate installation(s), water level data and water level data products will be accepted and published within 45 business days of the final documentation acceptance (as outlined in 1 above).
 The publishing of water level data and water level products from reconnaissance installations and non-required installations is up to the discretion of CO-OPS' Management.
-The revised final TCARI grid and the final tide note will be delivered to the HSD Project Manager/COR within 45 days of either the receipt of the request to Final.Tides@noaa.gov or the final documentation acceptance (as outlined in 1 above), whichever of the two is the later date. - 5.
-For contracted hydrographic surveys that required installation of a subordinate installation(s) and the tide reduction product was discrete tidal zoning, water level data and water level data products will be validated and published within 45 days of the final documentation acceptance (as outlined in 1 above) and notification from the contractor that water level data and water level products are ready to be reviewed within the